sedol1339/files/abstracts.md

 Soudry, D., & Hoffer, E. (2017).
 Exponentially vanishing sub-optimal local minima in multilayer neural networks. arXiv, 1702.05777.
 Retrieved from https://arxiv.org/abs/1702.05777v5

+Taki, M. (2017).
+Deep Residual Networks and Weight Initialization. arXiv, 1709.02956.
+Retrieved from https://arxiv.org/abs/1709.02956v1

+    - ResNets are relatively insensitive to choice of initial weights
+    - how batch normalization improves backpropagation in ResNet
+    - we propose new weight initialization distribution to prevent exploding gradients

 Wiatowski, T., Grohs, P., & Bölcskei, H. (2017).
 Energy Propagation in Deep Convolutional Neural Networks. arXiv, 1704.03636.
 Retrieved from https://arxiv.org/abs/1704.03636v3

 Wu, L., Zhu, Z., & E, W. (2017).
 Towards Understanding Generalization of Deep Learning: Perspective of Loss Landscapes. arXiv, 1706.10239.
 Retrieved from https://arxiv.org/abs/1706.10239v2

+Xie, D., Xiong, J., & Pu, S. (2017).
+All You Need is Beyond a Good Init: Exploring Better Solution for Training Extremely Deep Convolutional Neural Networks with Orthonormality and Modulation. arXiv, 1703.01827.
+Retrieved from https://arxiv.org/abs/1703.01827v3

+    - Problem: how to train deep nets without any shortcuts/identity mappings?
+    - Solution: regularizer which utilizes orthonormality and a backward error modulation mechanism.

 You, Y., Zhang, Z., Hsieh, C.-J., Demmel, J., & Keutzer, K. (2017).
 ImageNet Training in Minutes. arXiv, 1709.05011.
 Retrieved from https://arxiv.org/abs/1709.05011v10

 ## 2018

+Agarap, A. F. (2018).
+Deep Learning using Rectified Linear Units (ReLU). arXiv, 1803.08375.
+Retrieved from https://arxiv.org/abs/1803.08375v2

 Allen-Zhu, Z., Li, Y., & Song, Z. (2018).
 A Convergence Theory for Deep Learning via Over-Parameterization. arXiv, 1811.03962.
 Retrieved from https://arxiv.org/abs/1811.03962v5

+    - Study the theory of multi-layer networks
+    - Proof that SGD can find global minima on the training objective of over-parameterized DNNs
+    - Key insight is that in a neighborhood of the random initialization, the opt. landscape is almost convex
+    - This implies an equivalence between over-parameterized finite width NNs and neural tangent kernel
+    - Our theory at least applies to FCN, CNN and ResNet

 Athiwaratkun, B., Finzi, M., Izmailov, P., & Wilson, A. G. (2018).
 There Are Many Consistent Explanations of Unlabeled Data: Why You Should Average. arXiv, 1806.05594.
 Retrieved from https://arxiv.org/abs/1806.05594v3

+Balestriero, R., & Baraniuk, R. (2018).
+Mad Max: Affine Spline Insights into Deep Learning. arXiv, 1805.06576.
+Retrieved from https://arxiv.org/abs/1805.06576v5

+    - A large class of DNs can be written as a composition of maxaffine spline operators (MASOs)
+    - This links DNs to the theory of vector quantization (VQ) and K-means clustering
+    - Propose a simple penalty term to loss function to significantly improve performance

 Bartlett, P. L., Helmbold, D. P., & Long, P. M. (2018).
 Gradient descent with identity initialization efficiently learns positive definite linear transformations by deep residual networks. arXiv, 1802.06093.
 Retrieved from https://arxiv.org/abs/1802.06093v4